GuiPimenta-Dev/lambda-forge-docs/docs/home/page5.md

 forge function external --method "GET" --description "A function that uses an external library" --public
 ```

-This action initiates the creation of a new function named the `external` directory.
+This command creates a new function named `external` inside the functions directory.

 ```
 functions
-├── external
+└── external
     ├── __init__.py
     ├── config.py
     ├── integration.py